mvolkmann/blog/src/python/python-compared-to-js.md

 | greater than or equal | `>=`                                    | same     |

 Python comparisons can be chained, but JavaScript comparison cannot.
-For example, to determine whether thevalue of a variable is between 10 and 20 inclusive:
+For example, to determine whether the value of a variable is between 10 and 20 inclusive:

 - in JavaScript, `10 <= n && n <= 20`